lcarvajal/lcarvajal/README.md

-## Hi there 👋

-I've been coding for 10 years!

 # Achievements
 - [Tip Yourself](https://help.earnin.com/hc/en-us/articles/360041192274-How-does-Tip-Yourself-work) - An iOS and Android that helped people save money to pay off credit card debt and student loans.
 Aquired by Earnin.
 - [News Hack](https://github.com/Lcarvajal-zz/News-Hack) - An iOS and Android app for reading The NYTimes, The Wall Street Journal, and USAToday for free.